Archdale Police Department

 Investigators have developed areas of expertise to improve team effectiveness.
 Specialized areas include sex offenses, child abuse and neglect, forgery and fraud, white collar crime, arson, burglary and domestic violence.
 Investigators prepare cases for presentation to the courts and maintain a close working relationship with the District Attorney’s Office to successfully prosecute offenders.

 The Archdale Police Department gathers information during crime prevention, intervention and investigation.
 The Records staff processes that information using a computer software program called Pistol 2000®, which is designed for police records.
-Any computer in the Police Department can obtain the information.
 The Records Unit is staffed by one full-time and supplemented by our Communications personnel.
 Records processes, distributes and stores documentation of incidents and accidents.

 Other Records Unit responsibilities include warrant and subpoena data entry, preparation of crime analysis reports, and submission of statistics to the State Bureau of Investigation and for the federal Uniform Crime Report (UCR).The unit provides various types of information to police officers, other criminal justice agencies and the general public.
 Click Here for Archdale Traffic Reports.